 Day One: Biking, Fishing and Golfing

 Resist the urge to laze around that first morning and make a plan to explore the area.
 It’s easy to get around the Ranch by bike, so bring your own or rent one from the on-site Glaze Meadow Rental Shop, which will even deliver the bike to your door.
-Start the day at the recently renovated Lakeside Bistro, where you can enjoy a fresh-baked pastry and coffee with panoramic views of the region’s stunning Cascade peaks: Broken Top, Three Sisters, Mt.
+Start the day at Lakeside Bistro, where you can enjoy a fresh-baked pastry and coffee with panoramic views of the region’s stunning Cascade peaks: Broken Top, Three Sisters, Mt.
 Washington, Mt.
 Jefferson, Three-Fingered Jack and of course Black Butte.

 Saturday mornings you can take a free guided lesson to learn the mechanics of casting with a fly-fishing rod.
 The Lakeside Activity Center rents five-weights for $40 a day and sells flies, too.
 That big lake out front is Phalarope Lake, and it does have trout.
 Rules say you have to cast from the shore, and for that you’ll need a license.
 Drive through the ponderosas to Camp Sherman for some time on the Metolius River.
 Frigid and clear, it’s one of the more gorgeous rivers for fly-fishing.